Skiing Kirkwood: What to Know

 Kirkwood is California's snowiest resort, with the highest average snowfall record in the state (and one of the highest in the world) — making it a favorite among avid skiers and snowboarders.
 This resort features a laid-back, relaxed vibe.

 Kirkwood Mountain Resort opened in 1972 and features 2,300 acres of skiable area and more than 65 runs (over half of which are Black Diamond or above).
-Kirkwood boasts the second-highest resort elevation in the Lake Tahoe region, with a top elevation of 9,800 feet and a base elevation of 7,800 feet.
-It features a variety of different terrain as well as a two-mile-long ridgeline.
+With a top elevation of 9,800 feet and a base elevation of 7,800 feet, Kirkwood boasts the second-highest resort elevation in the Lake Tahoe region, along with a two-mile-long ridgeline.
+If you're planning a ski trip to the Sierra Nevada, you might be left wondering — is Kirkwood a good place to ski?
+The answer is yes, and here's why.

 Kirkwood Ski Culture

-Dining
+Dining at Kirkwood

 For a taste of history, head just outside the resort to the Kirkwood Inn and Saloon, a bar and restaurant situated in a log cabin dating back to 1864.